-According to the Unites States Environmental Protection Agency, an average family of four uses about 400 gallons of water a day for various indoor activities, including taking showers, washing dishes, doing laundry and flushing the toilet.
+According to the United States Environmental Protection Agency, an average family of four uses about 400 gallons of water a day for various indoor activities, including: taking showers, washing dishes, doing laundry and flushing the toilet.
 This statistic, however, doesn’t even begin to take into consideration how our food consumption affects our water footprint.
-If each member of this hypothetical family of four ate a cheeseburger for dinner, the households water consumption that day would shoot up to over 7,000 gallons depending on the size of the burgers, the amount of cheese, etc. Why is this?
+If each member of this hypothetical family of four ate a cheeseburger for dinner, the household’s water consumption that day would shoot up to over 7,000 gallons depending on the size of the burgers, the amount of cheese, etc. Why is this?

 Water Consumption in Animal Agriculture

-The very fact that animals raised for food are alive means they are going to consume water, either directly or through their food.
+The very fact that animals raised for food are alive means they are going to consume water–either directly or through their food.
 Think about how much you eat and then think about a cow’s appetite.
-They eat a lot and we humans a lot of animals!
+They eat a lot – and we eat a lot of animals!